Intangible assets: related party rules: market value rule: interaction with transfer pricing code

 It is possible that, in the case of a transaction between related parties, the price to be placed on the transaction for corporation purposes could be different under the transfer pricing rules determining the arm’s length consideration from that under the market value rule in Part 8 described in CIRD45030.

-Part 8 therefore provides that transfer pricing rules in TIOPA/PART4 take precedence over the market value rule.
-That is the case where:
+Prior to 8 July 2015 Part 8 provided that the transfer pricing rules in TIOPA10/PART4 took precedence over the market value rule.
+That was the case where:

-- the price of a transaction actually needs to be adjusted under TIOPA/PART4, or
+- the price of a transaction actually needs to be adjusted under TIOPA10/PART4, or